The effect of colors on silhouette perception

 Our "Diego" t-shirt

-However, it is important to note that bright colors can also amplify the areas they highlight, so it is essential to use them judiciously to avoid an unwanted accenting effect.
+However, it is important to note that bright colors can also amplify the areas they highlight, so it is essential to use them wisely to avoid an unwanted emphasizing effect.

 -